 Attendance at commencement is not required for degree conferral; however, all candidates are urged to attend.
 Students will attend the graduation ceremony immediately following their program completion.
-Students will attend graduation at their "home" location.
-"Home" location is defined as the location where the students file an "Intent to Graduate" form. eTROY students may participate in a single ceremony at a location approved by the University Registrar or designee.
+Students may select which graduation ceremony to attend based on their preferred location.
+The students will be provided with a link to the graduation ceremony selection when the student files an "Intent to Graduate" form.